elecfreaks/learn-en/microbitKit/straw-manipulator/How-to-use-the-microbit-to-control-the-straw-manipulator.md

-# How to Make A micro:bit Manipulator with Straws(EF08270)
+# How to Make A micro:bit Manipulator with Straws